alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-kissing-the-hands-and-feet-of-the-sufi-shaykh.md

 ---
+group6: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatwas of the Permanent Committee of KSA, question 11
+summary: This was not done with the Prophet (peace be upon him) or with the Rightly-Guided Caliphs.
+Moreover, these practices may be a means leading to major Shirk (associating others with Allah in His Divinity or worship).
+tags:
+- alifta
-title: "Ruling on kissing the hands and feet of the Sufi Shaykh"
+title: Ruling on kissing the hands and feet of the Sufi Shaykh
-publisher: "alsalafiyyah@icloud.com"
-category: ["sects", sufism]
-tags: [alifta]
 translation: false
-source: "Fatwas of the Permanent Committee of KSA, question 11"
-hijri: "Dhul-Qa'dah 20, 1441"
-lang: en
-summary: "This was not done with the Prophet (peace be upon him) or with the Rightly-Guided Caliphs.
-Moreover, these practices may be a means leading to major Shirk (associating others with Allah in His Divinity or worship)."
-group6: true
 ---

 ### Question: